thaivu220802/writing_experiment/draft1.md

 #Title

 This is just a first draft of my essay.
+I'm still working on how to work with Markdown.